squinkylabs/SquinkyVCV/docs/booty-shifter.md

 [Colors](#colors) is a colored noise generator.
 It can generate all the common **"colors"** of noise, including white, pink, red, blue, and violet.

-[Growler](#growler) is a "vocal animator".
+[Growler](#growler) is a "vocal animator."
 It imparts random vocal timbres on anything played through it.
 The pseudo-random LFOs all have discrete outputs.

 [Booty Shifter](#shifter) is an emulation of the legendary Moog/Bode frequency shifter.

-[Formants](#formants) is a programable bank of filters that can synthesize various vowel sounds and morph between them.
+[Formants](#formants) is a programmable bank of filters that can synthesize various vowel sounds and morph between them.

 [Attenuverters](#atten)